2015 Football Federation Victoria season: Top scorers

-2015 National Premier Leagues Victoria 1
+NPL Victoria 1

 West

 The 2015 National Premier Leagues Victoria 1 West was played over 28 rounds, with each team playing the teams in their conference twice and the other conference once.
 The top team at the end of the season was promoted to National Premier Leagues Victoria, Bentleigh Greens second placed team entered the promotion play-off.

 East

 The 2015 National Premier Leagues Victoria 1 East was played over 28 rounds, with each team playing the teams in their conference twice and the other conference once.
 The top team at the end of the season was promoted to National Premier Leagues Victoria, whilst the second placed team entered the promotion play-off.

 Grand Final

-The NPL1 Season concluded with a single match between the winners of the leagues in the West and East sections, to determine the NPL1 Victoria Champion.
+The NPL1 season concluded with a single match between the winners of the leagues in the West and East sections, to determine the NPL1 Victoria Champion.